raysfire/rayshud/README.md

 To Download
 --------

-Click the "ZIP" button with the cloud next to it in order to download the most recent version of my hud!
+Click the green `Clone or Download` button at the top of the page and then `Download Zip` in order to download the most recent version of my hud!
 It should be at the top of the page.

 To Install
 --------